 Operating Expenses and Other Expenses.
 Selling, general and administrative expenses increased 0.5% as a percentage of sales during the year ended August 31, 1996 (35.1% compared to 34.6% in fiscal 1995).
 About half of the increase in percentage was due to a fourth quarter increase in customer service allowances.
 The balance of the increase came from additional levels of investment in systems, marketing, and catalog distribution.
-Because a significant portion of these expenses are selling expenses, including certain variable expenses such as commissions and salary expense related to sales volume, Franklin has experienced, and expects it will continue to experience, increases in these expenses associated with increases in the level of sales.

-Depreciation charges were higher by \$1,889,000, much of which was due to the completion and occupancy of the new headquarters building at the beginning of the second quarter of fiscal 1996.
+Because a significant portion of these expenses are selling expenses, including certain variable expenses such as commissions and salary expense related to sales volume, Franklin has experienced, and Depreciation charges were higher by \$1,889,000, much of which was due to the completion and occupancy of the new headquarters building at the beginning of the second quarter of fiscal 1996.
 The remaining increase was primarily due to the additional manufacturing equipment and improvements in the 20 new stores.
 Amortization charges increased by \$1,225,000 as a result of the amortization of intangible assets acquired during fiscal 1995 and fiscal 1996.